Choosing the right display technology for your product

 Since the development of flat panel displays, products have often been designed around the display, rather than the other way round.
 In a car, for example, the only remaining flat surface is usually the integrated display – every other surface is curved.
 It’s easy to forget what a major design constraint the glass display component is.

 Removing the design constraint is clearly of value to product makers, and continues to drive major developments in display manufacturing.
 Over the last decade, we’ve seen the arrival of gently curved glass LCDs – bendable to about a 1 metre radius – and flexible OLED displays, which can be conformed to a few millimetres radius for smart phones and smart watches.
-Organic LCDs (OLCDs) will be the next major step forward when they enter production later this year, enabling both large and small LCDs to be manufactured on plastic for the first time.
+Organic LCDs (OLCDs) will be the next major step forward when they enter production in 2019, enabling both large and small LCDs to be manufactured on plastic for the first time.

 It’s likely that all displays will eventually be manufactured on plastic, and the arrival of these flexible displays is already opening up a whole new dimension (literally) when it comes to product design.
 Here’s a few things that we think are worth considering for new products: